Using Restriction Sets for Conditional Release

 The settings and selection mechanisms for these different criteria has not changed and is described here: Restricting Access to An Activity or Resource.

-You now have the ability to add multiple access restrictions in combinations.
+You can add multiple access restrictions in combinations.
 This is especially useful in cases where you require multiple conditions to be met, or when you would like to grant access to your item based on the completion of one of several possible conditions.